 He voiced Ayumu Aizawa in the supernatural/mystery anime, Zettai Shounen (2005).
 The anime was marked by strong character development arcs and its pacing and structure – split into 2 arcs and both arcs with different main characters – was quite different from many of the supernatural anime released up until then.
 Although with mixed reviews, the anime is considered one of the most underrated among supernatural anime.

-Toyonaga was then casted in the main role as Capeta Taira in the sports anime, Capeta.
-Both Toyonaga’s performance as the ambitious Capeta Taira and the anime were extremely praised – good pacing, exciting races, well done character development -, and this praise came way before the whole sports anime trend had kicked off.
+Toyonaga was then cast in the main role of Capeta Taira in the sports anime, Capeta.
+Both Toyonaga’s performance as the ambitious Capeta Taira and the anime was extremely praised – good pacing, exciting races, well-done character development -, and this praise came way before the whole sports anime trend had kicked off.

-Still in 2006, Toyonaga was casted as Leo Tsushima in Tsuyokiss Cool x Sweet.
+Still in 2006, Toyonaga was cast as Leo Tsushima in Tsuyokiss Cool x Sweet.

 Toshiyuki Toyonaga voiced 2 characters for this popular series: Shouichi Irie and Chikusa Kakimoto.

 In 2007 and 2008, Toyonaga voiced main characters in ecchi anime.
 The first one was Kaname Okiura, the main character in the sports/ecchi anime Kenkou Zenrakei Suieibu Umishou, and the other is Tayura Minamoto in the comedy/ecchi anime, Kanokon.
 Both anime went under the radar even among fans of the genre.

 During this period of time, Toyonaga had secondary and or background roles in anime such as Jigoku Shoujo (2005), Sugar Sugar Rune (2006), Eyeshield 21 (2007), Myself; Yourself (2007), Major (2008 – 2010), Fresh Precure!
 (2009), between many more.

 Establishing a name for himself